Eczema: Symptoms, Causes & Support Strategies

 Research has shown that oral consumption of probiotics reduced the vasodilation, edema, mast cell degranulation and TNF-alpha release induced by substance P, compared to the control group (39).

-Most people think that you have to apply something topically in order to effect the skin, but numerous articles discuss the importance of oral probiotic consumption and reduce skin related inflammation, reinforces skin barrier function, decreases skin sensitivity and modulates the skin immune system leading to the preservation of skin homeostasis (40).
+Most people think that you have to apply something topically in order to affect the skin, but numerous articles discuss the importance of oral probiotic consumption and reduce skin related inflammation, reinforces skin barrier function, decreases skin sensitivity and modulates the skin immune system leading to the preservation of skin homeostasis (40).

 eczema